macmanes-lab/protocols/RNATagSeq_polyA_first.md

 Furthermore, the movement of the PolyA module to the front of the protocol changes the amounts of reagents and samples from the original Shishkin protocol.

+Protocol Differences

+****AL & LK note that we have been drying for 10 minutes (according to Shishkin) but Drummond recommends 2 minutes.
+We ARE NOW DRYING FOR 3 minutes!

+****AL & LK note that we have been using 70% ETOH (according to Shiskin) but Drummond recommends 80%.

+****AL and LK note that we have been eluting with 12 uL water during Day 1 Step 4 (according to Shishkin) but Drummond elutes with 24 uL.
+Drummond is effectively diluting their sample in half (because they proceed with 5 uL, which is the same as Shishkin).

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 **(Protocol Overview)**
 --

 ## DAY 0
 RNA EXTRACTION: 3 hours for 8 samples